grayaliens2/DataBaseHW/README.txt

 This is a repo for 3287 DataBase Systems

-Homework 1 was organizing data in 3rd normal for.
+Homework 1 was organizing data in 3rd normal form.

 Homework 2 was using that data to construct a diagram in mysqlworkbench.